Chapter 5. COM Servers

 apostrophes are optional.
 ATL’s parser recognizes the standard

-Registry keys – for example, HKEY_CLASSES_ROOT
+Registry keys – for example, HKEY_CLASSES_ROOT – as well as

-their four character abbreviations (HKCR
+their four character abbreviations (HKCR).

 Be